Ilya626/STT_dataset_preparation_Ru/README.md

 python canary_inference.py --dataset-dir data_wav --out-dir predictions
 ```

-The model location is hardcoded in the script.
-To use a different
+The model cache is expected under `.hf/models--nvidia--canary-1b-v2`
-Hugging Face cache or `.nemo` file, edit the `MODEL_PATH` constant in
+relative to the script.
+To use a different Hugging Face cache or `.nemo`
-`canary_inference.py`.
+file, edit the `MODEL_PATH` constant in `canary_inference.py`.

 Use `--help` to see all available options.
 The script loads the Canary model and
 writes predictions vs reference text for each audio file.